Enter your email address below and subscribe to our newsletter

 Jasmine Rice

 Years ago, I tried Jasmine rice at a popular Thai restaurant.
 The rice was a side dish to an incredible stir-fry featuring calamari, peanuts, and spicy Thai chilies.
-The jasmine rice wasn’t the central star of the meal, but it did make a powerful statement.
+The jasmine rice wasn’t the star of the meal, but it made a powerful statement.

 jasmine rice

-To amplify the flavor of the Jasmine rice, lightly toast the dry rice in a small amount of butter until it takes on a golden hue.
+To amplify the flavor of Jasmine rice, lightly toast the dry rice in a small amount of butter until golden.
 This step will impart a nutty taste to the rice.
 Thereafter, add water and cook as usual.
 If you’re cooking rice to accompany Thai food, you can add a few aromatics, such as a piece of smashed lemongrass stalk and kaffir lime leaves, which will give the rice a citrusy makeover.

-If you cook with slightly less water, it will increase the flavour of the rice without diluting the aroma.
+If you cook with slightly less water, it will increase the flavor of the rice without diluting the aroma.
 An excess of water will result in soggy rice, which isn’t authentic to the Thai experience.
-Using a pot with a lid will be beneficial to ensure that the scent doesn’t evaporate in the cooking process.
-A teaspoon of butter, ghee or coconut oil added at the end will ensure that the fragrant flavours are enhanced.
+Using a pot with a lid will help ensure the scent doesn’t evaporate during cooking.
+A teaspoon of butter, ghee, or coconut oil added at the end will enhance the fragrant flavors.

 Instructions